ciaraosull/project-2-Whack-A-Mole/README.md

 *   The About button was tested to ensure it changed colour on hover and that it functioned on click to open the How to Play Modal Box.

 *   The How to Play Modal Box was also tested.
 The X to close in the righthand corner changed colour when hovered over and also closed the box when clicked.
 Also, tested was if a user clicked anywhere outside the box, this would also close it.
 This box was tested to ensure that it opened during game play incase the user needs to check the instructions after the game starts.
 All this functioned as expected.

+*   The Audio controls were tested by opening the How to Play Box and ensuring it did not start without the user initiating it.
+Also, the Javascript was tested to ensure that if a user closed the Box before stopping the audio, that the audio would pause on close (from pressing X or tapping outside the box).
+The Audio was checked that it was reset back to the start each time the About button was clicked.

 *   The Play button was tested to ensure it changed colour on hover and that it functioned on click to start the game.
 It was tested to check it was disabled during game play but enabled and changed to Play Again once the game play was over.